 1 T Italian seasoning

-In a medium bowl, add all the ingredients and stir well to combine.
+In a medium bowl, add all the ingredients (except the extra 1 1/2 cups shredded mozzarella that will be used as the top layer) and stir well to combine.
 Set aside until ready to assemble lasagna.

 Preheat oven to 375 degrees.

 Cook lasagna noodles in salted water with oil until al dente.
 Drain and lay out flat on a baking sheet.

 Spray a lasagna casserole dish with non-stick cooking spray.
 I wrote myself a layering list to make it easier.